arpit23697/Compilers/project/README.md

 Shows the use of recursion

 #####3. test1.cpp
-This function will not compile successfully because of the use of variable outside the scope
+This program will not compile successfully because of the use of variable outside the scope
 Gives error undeclared variable

+#####4. test2.cpp
+This program will not compile successfully because the type of the variable used in the expression
+are not matching.
+Gives error left and right hand side not matching